Coraline (film): Production

-Director Henry Selick met author Neil Gaiman just as Gaiman was finishing the novel Coraline, which was published in 2002, and as Gaiman was a fan of Selick's The Nightmare Before Christmas (1993), he invited him to make a film adaptation.
+Director Henry Selick met author Neil Gaiman just as Gaiman was finishing the novella Coraline, which was published in 2002, and as Gaiman was a fan of Selick's The Nightmare Before Christmas (1993), he invited him to make a film adaptation.
 As Selick thought a direct adaptation would lead to "maybe a 47-minute movie", his screenplay had some expansions, such as the creation of Wybie, who is only mentioned in the novel as the boy who lived in the house before Coraline.
 The character was expanded in order to not make it seem like Coraline was talking to herself all the time.
 When looking for a design different from that of most animation, Selick discovered the work of Japanese illustrator Tadahiro Uesugi and invited him to become the concept artist.
 One of Uesugi's biggest influences was on the color palette, which was muted in reality and more colorful in the Other World, as in The Wizard of Oz (1939).
 Uesugi said: "at the beginning, it was supposed to be a small project over a few weeks to simply create characters; however, I ended up working on the project for over a year, eventually designing sets and backgrounds, on top of drawing the basic images for the story to be built upon."

 Coraline was staged in a 140,000 sqft warehouse in Hillsboro, Oregon.
 The stage was divided into 50 lots, which played host to nearly 150 sets.
 Among the sets were three miniature Victorian mansions, a 42 ft apple orchard, and a model of Ashland, Oregon, including tiny details such as banners for the Oregon Shakespeare Festival.
 The Amazing Garden scene was the most complicated set created for the film.
 The hundreds of handmade flowers were created to grow and move accordingly when Coraline entered the garden.
 More than 28 animators worked at a time on rehearsing or shooting scenes, producing 90–100 seconds of finished animation each week.
 To capture stereoscopy for the 3D release, the animators shot each frame from two slightly apart camera positions.